-Start by looking at what you’re responsible for and focused on in your life and configure OmniFocus to match.
+Start by examining what you’re responsible for and focused on in your life, and configure OmniFocus to match.

 OmniFocus is a very aptly named app.
-“Omni” (meaning “all”) implies that this a tool that can be used to manage all aspects of your life while giving you the ability to “focus” in on a specific area of your life, or even a specific project or task.
+“Omni” (meaning “all”) implies that this tool can be used to manage all aspects of your life while giving you the ability to “focus” on a specific area or even a specific project or task.

 With this in mind, the following article introduces one possible approach you could take to structuring OmniFocus, whether you’re using OmniFocus for the first time or revamping an existing database.